mavisari/Vision-Guided-Robotic-Assistance-for-Laminotomy/README.md

 - Hand–eye calibration
 - Coordinate transformation into the robot reference frame
 - Simulation of robot-assisted motion planning
--

 <p align="center"> <img src="workflow.png" width="800"> </p>

 The entire workflow has been validated in a simulated environment using a KUKA LBR iiwa 7 manipulator.
 Images were acquired using an Intel RealSense D435 camera (acqimm.py), with resolution of 640x480.
 This resolution was used as a trade off between image detail and a fast processing for a realtime detection.
+These images formed the raw dataset.
+The overall dataset was created through Robotflow.

 ## Object Detection
+The L4-L5 laminae region is detected using YOLOv8.

+from ultralytics import YOLO
+model = YOLO("yolov8s.pt")
+model.train(
+    data="dataset/data.yaml",
+    epochs=50,
+    batch=16,
+    imgsz=640
+)